varjagg/varjagg.github.io/_posts/2024-04-29-worlds-loudest-lisp-program.md

 ## Command Language

 The central and nodes communicate in terms of CLOS instances of the classes comprising the command language.
+In simplest cases they have just the slots to pass values on for the commands to be executed immediately.
+However with appropriate mixin they can inherit the properties necessary for precision timing control, allowing the commands to be executed in time synchronized manner across sets of nodes in plans.

+It is an established wisdom now that multiple inheritence is an anti-pattern, not worth the headache in the long run.
+However Evacsound make extensive use of it and over the years it worked out just fine.
+I'm not quite sure what the mechanism is that makes it click.
+Whether it's because CLOS doesn't suffer from diamond problem, or because typical treatment of the objects using multiple dispatch methods, or something else it really is a non-issue and is a much better abstraction mechanism than containment.

 ## Communication